Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/correction-notice-decision.content.md

 [Sign in to our service]({{front_office_url}}/manage-appeals/{{appeal_reference_number}}) to view the decision letter dated {{decision_date}}.

-# The Planning Inspectorate’s role
+# The Planning Inspectorate's role

 The Planning Inspectorate cannot change or revoke the decision.
 Only the High Court can change this decision.